Mindinventory/Lassi-Android/README.md

 * Step 1.
-  To open a app color theme view then add Lassi in to your activity class:
+  To open an app color theme view then add Lassi in to your activity class:

     ```kotlin
             val intent = Lassi(this)